Optimal Transport-based Conformal Prediction: Methodology

 The key novelty of OT-CP lies in the use of multivariate scores (step~1) along with the construction of an OT-based confidence region (step~2).
-By definition, this region leverages multivariate quantiles of the empirical distribution $\hat{\nu}_n = \frac{1}{n}\sum_{i=1}^n \delta_{S_i}$, accounting for marginal correlations within $(S_1,\dots , S_n)$.
+By definition, this region leverages multivariate quantiles of the empirical distribution of calibration scores, accounting for marginal correlations within their components.
 Our methodology enables the construction of confidence regions without predefined shapes, thereby aligning better with the underlying data distribution.
 In step 3, the prediction set for a new input $X_{\rm test}$ is evaluated through the preimage by the score function of the quantile region.
 This generalizes the one-dimensional case, where classical quantiles are used to construct prediction sets in the form of intervals.

+Extending conformal prediction to the multivariate setting using optimal transport quantiles poses non-trivial challenges, as standard distribution-free arguments do not directly apply.
+To address these subtleties, we introduce a careful splitting strategy \citep[][§3.3.1]{kuchibhotla2020exchangeability} in step 2, which helps to provide explicit theoretical coverage guarantees for our OT-CP method.

 \begin{remark}[Computational aspects] Our approach requires solving an optimal transport problem between two discrete distributions, each consisting of $n$ points.
-While the exact solution via linear programming has a computational complexity of $O(n^3)$, efficient approximation methods can reduce it to $O(n^2)$ \citep{peyre2019computational}.
 In the case of univariate scores, this OT problem simplifies to a sorting operation, thus one recovers the standard $O(n\log n)$ cost.
+In the multivariate case, the OT problem is generally solved via linear programming, inducing a computational complexity of $O(n^3)$.
+For the numerical experiments carried out in this paper, the computational times remain reasonable, as reported in \cref{additionalexp}.
+In large-scale settings, efficient approximation methods can reduce the computational complexity to $O(n^2)$ \citep{peyre2019computational}, as exploited in the entropic OT-CP methodology of \citet{klein2025multivariate}.

 \end{remark}